kittyjhon89-dev/Snaptuebe-Video-Downloader/README.md

 3. Click the APK file to start the installation once it has been downloaded to your device.
 4. If you see a pop-up saying “Install unknown apps permission,” go to **Settings** and enable **Unknown Sources**.
 Then return and continue the installation.
 5. Wait for the installation to finish.
 You’re now ready to download videos and music, convert files to MP3, and enjoy content offline.
+For a detailed guide, visit our website **https://snaptuebe.com/** 🔍 Why Snaptuebe.com?
+Our goal is to provide Android users with fast, safe, and useful content.
+We cover trending apps, performance fixes, video-downloading tools, cloud storage solutions, and easy step-by-step guides to make your Android experience smoother.

+📞 Contact
+If you have suggestions or would like to collaborate, feel free to reach out anytime!